In typical use cases and circumstances, there is no action required to connect in flight with the Umbrella Roaming Client installed.

 Explanation and Fix

 Typically in the event of encountering a captive portal, the Roaming Client will automatically back off into an "open" state behind a limited access captive portal to allow logging into the captive portal.
-This includes airline WiFi.
+This includes airline and hotel WiFi.
 You can see if the Roaming Client has backed off by checking the local UI for the client.

-In the event of an airline WiFi network where DNS is permitted, the Roaming Client may not disable behind the captive portal.
+In the event of an airline or hotel WiFi network where DNS is permitted, the Roaming Client may not disable behind the captive portal.
 On Windows, if the DNS search suffix is the WiFi captive portal, this will automatically add the suffix to the internal domains list to resolve connectivity to the captive portal.
 In some scenarios, the captive portal address may not be in the DNS suffix list, and DNS is not natively blocked, and the domain of the captive portal must be added into the Internal Domains list for the Roaming Client.

 - unitedwifi.com (United Airlines)